Skip to Content

 There are so many bras!

-Yup, you heard that correctly – the Cardrona Bras is a very popular stop-off along the Crown Range, about halfway between Queenstown and Wanaka.
-Basically, what you’ll find is a fence covered in thousands of bras, it’s an odd but interesting free attraction!
-The bras are located a short drive from the Cardrona Hotel, next to the Cardrona Distillery.
+Yup, you heard that correctly – the Cardrona Bra Fence is a very popular stop-off along the Crown Range, about halfway between Queenstown and Wanaka.
+Basically, it’s exactly what you imagine – a fence covered in thousands of bras.
+Definitely an odd but interesting free attraction!
+The bras are located a short drive from the Cardrona Hotel, next to the Cardrona Distillery

 Fun fact – this fence was renamed ‘Bradrona’ in 2005 after a donation box left at the site raised over $30,000 for Breast Cancer Awareness!
 The donation box is still there today and if you have some change to spare, be sure to leave it.